 Laws against discrimination apply to businesses that open their doors to the public to sell a product.
-All the law involved in this case says is that, once a business decides to sell wedding cakes, it can't discriminate as to whom it sells those cakes.
-When a business sells products to the public, providing a commercial product like a cake isn't endorsing any customer or their beliefs.
+These laws say, for example, that once a business decides to sell flowers for a wedding, it can't discriminate as to whom it sells flowers.
+When a business sells products to the public, providing a commercial product like a flowers isn't endorsing any customer or their beliefs.
 It is simply providing a commercial product.
 While weddings themselves are certainly expressive, that expression is of the couple's commitment and values, not those of the bakery, the dress shop, the hair salon, or any other provider.
-Nobody goes to a wedding and thinks that the bakery, or caterer, or other service provider is endorsing anything about the couple.
+Nobody goes to a wedding and thinks that the bakery, the florist, or caterer, or other service provider is endorsing anything about the couple.